 That is a mistake, however.
 True, you can snip away at an extra lengthy bush with a pair of scissors to make things a bit more manageable down there, but scissors don’t represent the Holy Grail of pubic trimming.
 Here are a few reasons why you need a trimmer designed for the job, not one you’d use on your face.

 You need a trimmer that’s easy to handle

-In short, you need a trimmer that’s easy to maneuver, and not bulky like many shavers and trimmers designed for your face and beard, and also one that’s lightweight.
+In short, you need a trimmer that’s easy to maneuver and not bulky like many shavers and trimmers designed for your face and beard.
+You also want one that’s lightweight.
 You need a firm grip on any tool you use to trim around your groin and choosing one that’s lighter is a good idea.

 The wrong tool can put you in a world of pain

 Not to beat a dead horse, but pubic trimmers – or, at the least, body groomers that work for trimming around your groin – decrease your odds of inflicting painful, and potentially infection-causing, nicks and cuts on your man parts.
 One recent study showed that the vast majority of penis and testicle injuries requiring emergency room visits were caused by a razor.